TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ## The Commands
 ### reactionHandler.go
 [reactionHandler.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/reactionHandler.go) is the reaction listener and manages the editing of the report messages and user notifications.
 It is very fast.
 Like, *really* fast.
-If you react too eager on the message, it might break.
 Stay calm, nothing can happen.
 The report is safe as soon as the command is executed.

 ### customReport.go
 [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) manages the logging of the channel reported in, sends the reporting user a DM on how to cancel their report, sends the report to the according channel and primes this message with a guide and reactions.